colin273/discord_ipa_dumper/README.md

 Script to dump Discord IPAs from a jailbroken iOS device using [frida-ios-dump](https://github.com/miticollo/frida-ios-dump) and upload them to a Discord webhook.
+If the IPA is too big, then the script will upload the IPA to a service such as https://ipa.aspy.dev over SFTP instead and send the link to the webhoook.

-Disclaimer: I made this for [Enmity](https://enmity.app), to serve my own specific needs.
+Disclaimer: I made this for [Enmity](https://enmity.app), to serve my own IPA extraction and uploading needs.
-Feel free to edit this program as needed.
+Feel free to edit the script as needed, but I cannot guarantee support.

 Originally, this was much more complex, stripping out personal information and using SSH over USB with the [old version of frida-ios-dump](https://github.com/miticollo/frida-ios-dump/tree/legacy).